 Why Bankruptcy Is Not the Solution to Your Student Loan Problems

-Sometimes people with overwhelming debt consider filing for bankruptcy if it looks like they simply won’t ever be able to repay what they owe.
+Sometimes people with overwhelming debt consider filing for bankruptcy if it looks like they won’t ever be able to repay what they owe.
 And while this has severe financial consequences, there are some extreme circumstances where this might be the best option available.

 The problem with both Chapter 7 and Chapter 13 bankruptcy is that neither one allows for the dismissal of student loans.
-So even if you successfully file for bankruptcy, you will still owe your student loans — they will not be discharged.
+So, even if you successfully file for bankruptcy, you will still owe your student loans.
+They will not be discharged.

 The only exception to this rule is if you can demonstrate undue hardship.

 - Poverty – that you won’t be able to afford basic living standards if you have to repay your student loan.

 - Persistence – that your financial situation probably won’t change for the rest of the student loan repayment period.

 - Good faith – that you have done your best in trying to repay your loans.

 This exception is tough to achieve.
 So, don’t file for bankruptcy automatically assuming you’ll qualify to have your student loans discharged.
 It’s always wise to talk to a lawyer before taking any action.

 Tips for Improving Your Credit Score Amid Student Loan Debt